raspberrypi/documentation/faqs/README.md

 Go to our [products page](https://www.raspberrypi.org/products/) and choose the product(s) you want to buy.
 Then select your country from the drop-down menu.
 You will be presented with our approved resellers for your country.

-The following prices are exclusive of any local taxes and shipping/handling fees.
+The following prices are in US dollars, and exclusive of any local taxes and shipping/handling fees.

 |Product|Price|
 |-------|-----|